commitizen-tools/commitizen/docs/README.md

 Commitizen is release management tool designed for teams.

-Commitizen assumes your team uses a standard way of commiting rules and from that foundation, it can bump your project's version, create the changelog, and update files.
+Commitizen assumes your team uses a standard way of committing rules and from that foundation, it can bump your project's version, create the changelog, and update files.

 By default, commitizen uses [conventional commits][conventional_commits], but you can build your own set of rules, and publish them.

-Using a standarized set of rules to write commits, makes commits easier to read, and enforces writing descriptive commits.
+Using a standardized set of rules to write commits, makes commits easier to read, and enforces writing descriptive commits.

 ### Features